 Security versus utility

 The final aspect of IT security in the Cloud is the balance between security and utility.
-You have an obligation to protect your organisation by implementing effective security, but you also need systems that are useable.
+You have an obligation to protect your organisation by implementing effective security, but you also need systems that are usable.
 If your security is too tight or too onerous, your staff will find inventive ways to bypass it.
 This is called ‘shadow IT’, where your IT becomes informal, completely uncontrolled and totally insecure, and it is the complete opposite of your best intentions.

 To make your security effective, involve your staff in the planning and decision-making so they understand why it is required.
-Remember that your people form your ‘human firewall’, and they are a vital component in your IT security.
+Remember that your people form your ‘human firewall’, and they are a vital component of your IT security.